jasminealicia/R-Coding_Practice/README.md

 (f) Fit a PLS model on the training set, with k chosen by crossvalidation.
 Report the test error obtained, along with the value of k selected by cross-validation.
 (g) Comment on the results obtained.
 How accurately can we predict the number of college applications received?
 Is there much difference among the test errors resulting from these five approaches?

-2. (10 points) The insurance company benchmark data set gives information on customers.
-Specifically, it contains 86 variables on product-usage data and sociodemographic data derived from zip area codes.
-There are 5,822 customers in the training set and another 4,000 in the test set.
-The data were collected to answer the following questions:
-Can you predict who will be interested in buying a caravan insurance policy and give an explanation why?

-Compute the OLS estimates and compare them with those obtained from the following variableselection algorithms: Forwards Selection, Backwards Selection, Lasso regression, and Ridge regression.
-Support your answer.
-(The data can be downloaded from https://kdd.ics.uci.edu/databases/tic/tic.html. )

 3. (10 points) (Exercise 9 modified, ISL) We have seen that as the number of features used in a model increases, the training error will necessarily decrease, but the test error may not.
 We will now explore this in a simulated data set.